Centeio leads JMU in 47-7 romp of No. 23 Coastal Carolina

 THE TAKEAWAY

-Coastal Carolina: The Chants, with McCall, were the only team in the Group of Five with one loss, but they are a different team without him and his 21 TDs vs. just one interception.
-They gained 75 yards on their scoring drive and only 109 the rest of the game.
+Coastal Carolina: The Chants, with McCall, were the only team in the Group of Five with one loss, but they are a different team without him.
+They gained 75 yards on their touchdown drive and only 109 the rest of the game.

 “We can’t let this game roll over into the championship game,” Clark said.